Ok, you’ve ordered your exquisitely crafted Small Ox Miniatures from Shapeways, what happens next?

 You can paint the miniature as it is, although I would recommend giving it a gentle scrub in warm soapy water before doing so, just in case there is anything on the surface that is going to prevent the paint from sticking.

 Because I’m a tad obsessive I like to remove the relatively light print lines with sandpaper.
-I’ve found that 800 grit is perfect for this, but do be gentle with it!
+I’ve found that 400 or 800 grit is good for this, but do be gentle with it!
 And of course be careful not to accidently remove any details.

 After sanding I glue the miniature to a penny with superglue, and we’re ready to get painting!